Do a basic calculation

 Calculate using conversion factors

 Each scope has ‘conversion factors’ that calculate emissions produced per the amount of business activity.
-Download Excel spreadsheets from GOV.UK to get started:

 To help decide what should be counted in Scope 3 calculations, use the GHG Protocol’s Scope 3 Evaluator.
+You can also download their detailed guide (PDF) to measuring Scope 3 emissions.

 Hire a consultant